tedawf/portfolio-2023/src/content/projects/obsidian-post.md

 ---
-title: I edited this post with vscode on windows
+title: I edited this post with obsidian on ios
 date: 2023-04-26
 author: Anna Dixon
 image: { src: "/images/project-5.jpg", alt: "A picture of a coder" }